joeysteele2001/joeysteele2001.github.io/_drafts/bezier-graphs.md

 In the case of SVG, the only real curved line primitives are ellipse arcs and Bézier curves.
 Arcs are pretty limited in how they can be used, and they wouldn't handle sinusoids well.
 So that leaves Bézier curves as our only choice.
+We'll represent the graph as a sequence of cubic Bézier curves strung together.
+Instead of each piece of the graph being a little line, it'll be a little Bézier curve!

 ### What is a Bézier Curve?